sbalan7/sbalan7/README.md

 I'm Shanmugha Balan, a student at BITS Pilani, Pilani Campus dual majoring in physics and electronics.
 I am interested in making boxes of metal think.

 I'm currently working on the border of machine learning and astrophysics.
-My preferred languages are C/C++ and python.
+My preferred languages are Python and C/C++.
+I also have some basic knowledge of Front End Web Dev with HTML/CSS/JS, app development with Flutter and DBMS with SQL.
 I am an avid blogger and write articles for multiple blogs (majorly at [FreeLunch](http://www.freelunch.co.in/author/shanmugha-balan/), [The Radio Astronomy Club](https://trac-bits-pilani.github.io/blog/))

 #### To get in touch with me: